harleenkaur2003/harleenkaur2003/README.md

 Hi!
 I am a passionate developer eager to build meaningful software solutions that positively impact people.
 Currently pursuing B.Tech in Information Technology from Delhi Technological University (Batch of 2026).
-I enjoy working on frontend development, accessibility, and open-source contributions.

 ---